-Patriots’ Path Council is dedicated to providing the best possible outdoor programs, in the safest way possible.
-If you have any questions about summer camp, or camping with Patriots’ Path Council in the future, please take a moment to read through the Frequently Asked Questions below, and review the Councils updates on the situation.
+Patriots’ Path Council is dedicated to providing the best outdoor programs, in the safest way possible.
+If you have any questions about summer camp please take a moment to read through the Frequently Asked Questions below, and review the Councils updates on the situation.

 Will the rules change for camp this year?

-The CDC and the state health department have not issued guidelines or rules yet, but yes things will certainly be managed more strictly to protect campers, leaders and staff.
-We will have to be licensed by the state to operate as well as pass an inspection.
-We have attended several webinars with the American Camping Association, the NJ Camp Directors association, the NJ Department of Health, as well as the Boy Scouts of America.
-All information was in depth but inconclusive.
-Camps are phase two in the federal plan and the states plan so we will continue to prepare for camp while monitoring the latest developments.
-In the meantime, below are some answers (as of today) to frequently asked questions we have received from leaders and parents.
+Yes things will certainly be managed more strictly to protect campers, leaders and staff.
+We have gathered information, recommendations, and guidelines from the American Camping Association, the NJ Camp Directors association, the NJ Department of Health, as well as the Boy Scouts of America.
+It is our plan to operate our camps as safely as we can, in as familiar a way as possible for the youth we serve.
+In the meantime, below are some answers to frequently asked questions we have received from leaders and parents.